 Two of Burgundy’s greatest names – Jacques Seysses, founder of Domaine Dujac, and Aubert de Villaine, co-owner of Domaine de la Romanée-Conti – are the partners behind this pioneering property in Provence, northeast of Marseille and due east of Aix-en-Provence.
-In less than two decades, they have transformed this stunning 46-hectare site into one of the top wine estates in Southern France.
+In less than two decades, they have transformed this stunning 113.7 acre (46 hectare) site into one of the top wine estates in Southern France.

 In the late 1980’s they began searching for a vineyard in the south of France.
 The two icons of Burgundy, along with good friend Michel Macaux, were convinced that great wines could be produced in the Var, an area better known for quaffable rosés than complex, world-class reds and whites and purchased an estate in 1989.

 The three amigos were impressed by the site’s southern exposure and clay and limestone soils, which in some areas resembled the great terroirs of Burgundy and in others the top coteaux of St. Emilion.